iamfaham/iamfaham/README.md

 ### 💫 About Me:

-- 🔭 I’m currently working on **SeCode: a VS code extension for analyzing security flaws**
+- 🔭 I’m currently working on **EncypherX: a password management tool**

 - 💬 Ask me about **Next.js, React, JavaScript**